Telecommunication-Telemedia-Assessment/avrateNG/README.md

 ## First steps

-Before you should start with your specific processed media files, you should try to run avrateNG.
+Before you should start with your specific processed media files, you should try to run AVRateNG.
 If you correctly checkout the repository, everything should work.

 Just start `avrateNG.py` and open http://127.0.0.1:12347/ (preferred browser is Chrome/Chromium, it should work also with Firefox and Edge) in your favorite web browser: